erszcz/msc-thesis/dfly-multiboot.md

 bootloader which is responsible for loading the kernel.
 `boot2` also switches the CPU to the aforementioned protected mode.
-The main characteristics of this mode are 32 bit memory addresses and a _flat memory model_[^2].
+The main characteristics of this mode are 32 bit memory addresses and a _flat memory model_[^ft:flatmem].

-[^2]: Flat memory model essentially means that the whole available memory
+[^ft:flatmem]: Flat memory model essentially means that the whole available
-      is addressable in a linear space.
+               memory is addressable in a linear space.
                All segment registers may be reset to 0 -- the whole memory may be viewed as one huge segment.

 One more thing `boot2` does before running `loader` is initializing the first few fields of the `struct bootinfo` structure which is passed